Thor: The Dark World

-No one can accuse THOR: THE DARK WORLD of being uncomplicated.
-It's certainly not simple-minded in the way some comic-book-based films are.
+No one can accuse this film of being uncomplicated; it's certainly not simple-minded in the way some comic-book-based films are.
 In fact, it may actually suffer from an overabundance of complexity, as it struggles mightily to explain the nuances of a universal convergence that has awakened beasts called the Dark Elves and threatens to upend all that Thor and his father, Odin (played amiably by Anthony Hopkins), and their ancestors have worked so hard to achieve.
 Sadly, it doesn't win the fight, allowing dogma to win over wit; backstory to triumph over characterization.

 Families can talk about...

-Families can talk about the violence in the movie.
+Families can talk about the violence in Thor: The Dark World.
 Are scenes of battle and violence in comic-book-based, CGI-enhanced movies any different than live-action sequences that show reality-based fights?

 What is this movie saying about family bonds and the struggle for power?
 Does it add anything new to the conversation?